-- After loading/unloading, vehicle's headlights must be switched off immediately. - When leaving the vehicle after loading, it has to be checked if it doesn't stand on any lashing equipment or any other object that could damage the tyres. - Wheels must be left in the straight position. - If the vehicle is equipped with a battery disconnection switch, it has to be activated once the vehicle has been parked in storing position on board of the vessel. - Vehicles that can't be unloaded under their own power, even after refuelling and/or jump-starting, must be towed by a specialised vehicle and following manufacturer's instructions.
-Under no circumstances may a broken-down vehicle be towed by another vehicle from the load. - After loading, vehicles must be lashed according to the procedures exposed in the following section. - Lashings should be inspected and corrected (re-tensioned) in case of necessity at least every day during the first three days and then every third day.
-If heavy weather is expected, daily checks should be re-established. - Vehicles with manual transmission must be engaged in first gear and have the hand brake (or parking brake) applied. - Vehicles with automatic transmission must have the transmission selector lever in "P" position and have the hand brake (parking brake) applied.
+- After loading/unloading, the vehicle's headlights and other electronic equipment must be switched off immediately. - Special attention has to be paid for the PHEV and BEV vehicles, due to their low engine noise. - When leaving the vehicle after loading, it has to be checked if it doesn't stand on any lashing equipment or any other object that could damage the tyres. - Wheels must be left in the straight position. - If the vehicle is equipped with a battery disconnection switch, it has to be activated once the vehicle has been parked in stow position on board of the vessel. - Vehicles that can't be unloaded under their own power, even after refuelling and/or jump-starting, must be towed by a specialised vehicle and following manufacturer's instructions.
+Under no circumstances may a broken-down vehicle be towed by another vehicle from the load. - After loading, vehicles must be lashed according to the procedures in the following section. - Lashings should be inspected and corrected (re-tensioned) in case of necessity at least every day during the first three days and then every third day.
+If heavy weather is expected, daily checks should be re-established. - Vehicles with manual transmission must be left in neutral position and with the hand brake (or parking brake) applied.

+Vehicles with automatic transmission must be left with the transmission selector lever in "N" position and have the hand brake (parking brake) applied.

 Vehicles should be kept unlocked during transport.
-Keys must be removed from the ignition and stored according to manufacturer's instructions.
+Keys must be removed from the ignition and stored according to the manufacturer's instructions.